RuyiLi/brain-ide/README.md

 # brain-ide
-An IDE for the language Brainfu**.
+An IDE for the Brainfu** language.